Quarantine arrangements for domestic helpers arriving to Hong Kong

 See more information on where COVID-19 testing can be done in the Philippines: HERE

-2. Booking at a hotel in Hong Kong for a 14-day quarantine
+2. Booking at a hotel in Hong Kong for a 21-day quarantine

-Travellers arriving from the Specified Places, including domestic helpers, will need to quarantine at a hotel for 14-days upon arrival in Hong Kong.
+Starting from December 25, Travellers arriving from any country except China will need to quarantine at a Designated Hotel for 21-days upon arrival in Hong Kong.

-- The booking confirmation for the 14-day minimum stay in English or Chinese must be presented before boarding the flight.
+- The booking confirmation for the 21-day minimum stay in English or Chinese must be presented before boarding the flight.

 3. At the Hong Kong airport